-When it comes to finding a job in the Netherlands, Amsterdam is probably your best chance.
-And yet it’s still so hard!
-While Amsterdam is booming with life and more international companies are establishing their headquarters here (thank you, Brexit!) it is still so damn hard to find a job.
+When it comes to finding a job in the Netherlands, Amsterdam is probably your best shot.
+The capital is booming with life and many international companies have established their headquarters here.

 Finding a low qualified job in Amsterdam